ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-13}

 Determine the capacity that you need based on anticipated growth.
 Volume size cannot be expanded after provisioning.
 However, you can create new volumes as needed.
-Also, if you have well-defined performance requirements, you might consider choosing [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) that provides a specific range of IOPS per volume size.
+Also, if you have well-defined performance requirements, you might consider choosing a [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile that provides a specific range of IOPS per volume size.

 ### When can I delete a block storage data volume?
 {: faq}